AhmetcanIlyas/RealEstate/README.md

 # Real Estate

 ## Description:
 RealEstate is a web application designed to manage real estate sales and rentals.
 This platform allows users to view property listings, search, list their properties, and apply for listings.
 The project is developed using ASP.NET Core 8.0, API, and Dapper technologies.
+You can see the project pictures at the end.

 ## Usage:
 1. Download or clone the project.